1 of 5

 Muttiah, N., Tӧnsing, K., Blackwell, A., Drager, K. (2022).
 Augmentative and alternative communication telepractice in low- and middle-income countries: Perspectives of speech-language pathologists [Poster session].
 ASHA Convention, New Orleans, LA.

-Blackwell, A. (2021).
+Gorman, B. & Blackwell, A. (2021).
 Advocacy and capacity building for global equity: The ASHA-PAHO collaboration in Ecuador.
 Presentation at the ASHA Convention, Washington, DC.

 LANGUAGES